ejscience/2025_Wamaitha_Rhesus_OvarianReserve/README.md

 ## Chromium

-Pre-processing steps for the W8 - W19 rhesus macaque scRNA seq samples are detailed in `Processing_Rhesus.R`; follow the steps in `Analysis_Rhesus.R` for the Seurat workflow and downstream analysis.
+Pre-processing steps for the W8 - W19 rhesus macaque scRNA seq samples are detailed in `Processing_Rhesus.R`; we followed the steps in `Analysis_Rhesus.R` for the Seurat workflow and downstream analysis.

-For the analysis of the published cynomolgus macaque datasets, follow the steps in `Analysis_Cyno.R` to combine, process and integrate the datasets (Harmony integration) as well as downstream analysis.
+For the analysis of the published cynomolgus macaque datasets, we followed the steps in `Analysis_Cyno.R` to combine, process and integrate the datasets (Harmony integration) as well as downstream analysis.
 Associated with Fig. S4F-G and S5C-E.

 ## VisiumHD